-Documentation of the operational aspects of the building shall be completed within the Systems Manual and delivered to the building owner or representative and facilities operator.
-The Systems Manual shall include the following:
+The operation of the building and its systems must be included in the systems manual and delivered to the building owner or representative and facilities operator.
+The systems manual must include:

 - 1. Site information, including facility description, history, and current requirements. - 2.
 Site contact information. - 3.
-Instructions for basic O&M, including general site operating procedures, basic troubleshooting, recommended maintenance requirements, and a site events log. - 4.
+Instructions for basic O&M, including general site operating procedures, basic troubleshooting, recommended maintenance requirements, and site events log. - 4.
 Description of major systems. - 5.
 Site equipment inventory and maintenance notes.

-A copy of all special inspection verifications required by the enforcing agency or the Energy Standards.
+A copy of all special inspection required by the enforcing agency or the Energy Code.

-The Systems Manual documents information focusing on the operation of the building systems.
-This document provides information needed to understand, operate, and maintain the equipment and systems and informs those not involved in the design and construction of the building systems.
-This document is in addition to the record construction drawings, documents, and the O&M Manuals supplied by the contractor.
-The Systems Manual is assembled during the construction phase and available during the contractors' training of the facility staff.
+The systems manual provides information needed to understand, operate, and maintain the equipment and systems.
+It informs those not involved in the design and construction of the building systems.
+This manual is in addition to the record construction drawings, documents, and the O&M Manuals supplied by the contractor.
+The systems manual is assembled during the construction phase and available during the contractors' training of the facility staff.